greenhas/spg_website/content/Communities/scripture-and-sexual-ethic-in-jacobs-temple-sermon.md

 The subjectivity of scripture interpretation and the productive constraints we impose on our own interpretations will become important later in this essay, as we consider how Jacob approaches scripture (and how that affects his sexual ethic).
 However, they also highlight the importance of acknowledging the subjectivity that I bring to this essay.

 I write from the perspective of someone who long practiced in The Church of Jesus Christ of Latter-day Saints but who now practices in Community of Christ.
 Thus, I am familiar with and sympathetic to LDS approaches to the Book of Mormon.
 Furthermore, there is no getting around the fact that there has been more writing on the Book of Mormon (especially in recent years) from LDS perspectives than from RLDS/Community of Christ perspectives; I have not read all of the interesting writing on the Book of Mormon, but my thinking is largely shaped by LDS writers (if not institutional perspectives).
 That said, my core theological commitments are presently closer to Community of Christ than they are to The Church of Jesus Christ of Latter-day Saints.
-Especially relevant here is my firm belief in what prophet-president Stephen Veazey expressed in D&C 163:7[^17] (which is also expressed in the Community of Christ Statement on Scripture referenced above):
+Especially relevant here is my firm belief in what prophet-president Stephen Veazey expressed in D&C 163:7[^17] (which resembles my previous references to the Community of Christ Statement on Scripture):

 > 7 a.
 Scripture is an indispensable witness to the Eternal Source of light and truth, which cannot be fully contained in any finite vessel or language.
 Scripture has been written and shaped by human authors through experiences of revelation and ongoing inspiration of the Holy Spirit in the midst of time and culture.
 >